Insights

 Working with Chinese Typography

-For technical reasons, Chinese web fonts are limited, so it's not possible to include a diversity of font styles in headlines and body text.
+Chinese web fonts have technical limitations, restricting the diversity of font styles available for headlines and body text.

 On the other hand, custom Chinese characters at large sizes, converted to image format, can make a striking visual element.

-Chinese headlines and body text take up only 60% of similar Western text, making lines and pages shorter.
-Text of similar font size (for example 18px) will appear relatively larger and blockier, as Chinese characters are sized similarly to all-uppercase letters.
+Chinese text typically takes up 60% of similar Western text, making lines and pages shorter.
+Text of similar font size will appear relatively larger and blockier due to the size of Chinese characters.

 Summary

-• Be aware that Chinese consumers are accustomed to more eye-catching design
+• Be aware that Chinese consumers are accustomed to more visually engaging designs.

-• For mainstream brands, consider avoiding heavy, dark, or edgy styles
+• For mainstream brands, consider lightening the tone.